ringlej/ptxdist/doc/dev_manual.rst

    kernel driver.
 It also creates a driver template to give the developer an easy point to start.

+-  **kernel**: PTXdist comes with the ability to handle one kernel in its platform.
+This type of package enables us to handle more than one kernel in the project.

+-  **barebox**: PTXdist comes with the ability to handle one bootloader in its platform.
+This type of package enables us to handle more than one bootloader in the project.

+-  **image-genimage**: This kind of package can handle all kind of image generation for almost every target independent of its complexity.

+-  **blspec-entry**: PTXdist comes with the ability to handle one bootspec in its platform.
+This type of package enables us to handle more than one bootspec in the project.

 .. _foo_example:

 Rule File Creation